Solenostomus paradoxus: Distribution and maps

 When S. paradoxus are deciding on a habitat, due to their vast differences in coloration, members of the species will search for and inhabit hosts that resemble gorgonians, corals, crinoids, hydroids, algae substrata, floating weeds, or seagrass beds that complement their coloration.
 This is done to utilize their distinct coloration as a kind of camouflage, allowing them to utilize a diverse array of habitats due to the sheer amount of diversity that alters the species general appearance between individuals.

 Due to its elusive nature, specimens of S. paradoxus are rare.
 Leading to relatively few studies on the species and an even lesser idea of their general range.
 However, from the few specimens that have been gathered.
 The mysteries surrounding their range, behaviors, and preferred habitats are beginning to come to light.
-For example, the female S. paradoxus acquired off the coast of Mainland India was able to provide a litany of knowledge from its acquisition at a depth of 40 meters in the Arabian Sea.
+For example, the female S. paradoxus acquired off the coast of Mainland India was able to provide a litany of knowledge from its acquisition at a depth of 40 m in the Arabian Sea.
 Additionally, we can also infer the range of S. paradoxus by looking at the more described range of its congeners who occupy similar niches and prefer similar habitats.
 Like the specimen of an S. cyanopterus that was acquired as far east as the East Korean Sea, retrieved from a depth of 23 m and providing more insight on the possible range of the ornate ghost pipefish.